twjeffery/DIO-test-2/index.md

 nav_exclude: true
 ---

-# Design system, common services, and support for service teams.
+# Design system, shared services, and support for service teams.
 {: .fs-9 }

 Use these resource to make your service consistent with the GOA.
 Learn from the research and experience of other service teams and avoid repeating work that’s already been done.